 Supported by a local Friends chapter and conveniently located near I-75 in middle Georgia, Indian Springs is one of the oldest state parks in the United States and a popular spot for outdoor recreation.
 For centuries, Creek Indians collected the spring water for its healing qualities, and during the 1800s, the area was a bustling resort town.
 Today, visitors can still sample the spring water flowing inside the stone Spring House built by the Civilian Conservation Corps during the Great Depression.
-Park guests can enjoy wading in Sandy Creek or swimming in McIntosh Lake, named for Creek Chief William McIntosh who signed an illegal treaty deeding Indian land to Georgia in 1825.
+Park guests can enjoy wading in Sandy Creek or paddling in McIntosh Lake, named for Creek Chief William McIntosh who signed an illegal treaty deeding Indian land to Georgia in 1825.
+Fishing and personal kayaks & canoes are permitted on the lake and there are also hiking and biking trails to enjoy.
 A small museum, open seasonally, highlights Creek Indians, the resort era and CCC history.
 Cottages and campsites may be reserved for overnight stays.

 Indian Springs State Park